cortexlabs/cortex/CONTRIBUTING.md

 ## Remote development

 We recommend that you run your development environment on an EC2 instance due to frequent docker registry pushing.
-We've had a good experience using [Mutagen](https://mutagen.io/documentation/introduction) to synchronize local / remote file systems.
+We've had a good experience using [Mutagen](https://mutagen.io/documentation/introduction) to synchronize local / remote filesystems.

 ## Prerequisites